Connecting finite-time Lyapunov exponents with supersaturation and droplet dynamics in the bulk of a turbulent cloud: Finite-time Lyapunov exponents and supersaturation

 Figure \ref{fig:aggr_pdf} compares the supersaturation PDF for $s$ obtained from the PDF of the compressive FTLE with scalar distribution obtained in DNS.
 Therefore, we applied the substitution rule

 where $S(\lambda_3,t)$ follows from \eqref{eq:aggr_model}.
-As seen, the results obtained from FTLE field show a good agreement.
-It is expected that deviations in the tails disappear once the distributions of $\lambda_3$ converge to the Gaussian.
+As seen, the results obtained from FTLE field show a good agreement with the original analysis of the DNS data.
+Particulalrly for later times, the sub-Gaussian tails of the PDF of the supersaturation field are reproduced.
 A task for the future work is to check how well this aggregation model will work when we move towards the edge of the cloud where entrainment processes become important and multiple filament foldings might take place.